 Best Manuka: Wedderspoon Raw Premium Manuka Honey KFactor 16+

 Manuka honey comes from the Leptospermum scoparium (or manuka) tree, a close relative to the Tea Tree that grows only in New Zealand.
-Although all natural honey has health benefits, manuka is often considered the holy grail when it comes to antibacterial, antifungal, and anti-inflammatory properties.
+It has antibacterial, antifungal, and anti-inflammatory properties .
 Wedderspoon offers many different products, but its main focus is on high-quality and delicious manuka honey, like the Raw Premium Manuka Honey KFactor 16+.

 The raw, unpasteurized, non-GMO honey is sourced directly from New Zealand and guaranteed to meet the New Zealand government’s standards for high-quality honey.
 The KFactor 16+ is a trademarked descriptor that means the honey is wholly or mostly from the manuka tree.
-This is the highest-grade manuka honey you can get from Wedderspoon and one customer describes it as her “pot of gold.”
+This is the highest-grade manuka honey you can get from Wedderspoon.

 Of course, it’s also one of the priciest.
-If you want the health benefits of manuka honey and you’re okay with a mixture of different plants and nectar sources, Wedderspoon’s KFactor 12 honey is a close second with a lower price tag.
+If you want manuka honey and you’re okay with a mixture of different plants and nectar sources, Wedderspoon’s KFactor 12 honey is a close second with a lower price tag.

 Best Hot Honey: Mike's Hot Honey